ayatokura/ai-openscale/wos-monitor-overview.md

 Specifically to configure monitors, you must provide the following information:

+- Specify the Location (either `Db2` or `Cloud Object Storage`), then:
+    - For a Db2 database, enter the following information:
+        - Host name or IP address
+        - Port
+        - Database (name)
+        - Username
+        - Password
+    - For Cloud Object Storage, enter the following information:
-- The location of the training data
+        - Login URL: The Login URL must match the region setting of the bucket where your training data is located.
+You will specify the training data bucket in the next step.
+        - Resource instance (ID)
+        - API key
+- To ensure a valid connection, click the **Test** button to connect to the trainingdata.
+- Specify the exact location in the Db2 database or Cloud Object Storage wherethetraining data is located.
+    - For a Db2 database, select both a schema and a training table that includes columns expected by your model.
+    - For Cloud Object Storage, select a Bucket and a Data Set.

+### Continuing the interactive tutorial
+{: #mo-work-model-dets-int-tut}

-  You do this by entering the location, hostname or IP address, the database name, and the authentication information.
+You must enter the location of the training data.
+Training data must be stored in a Db2 database or Cloud Object Storage.
+Enter your connection information, then click Test to verify the connection.
+You do this by entering the location, hostname or IP address, the database name, and the authentication information from IBM Cloud.

+#### Location of training data
+{: #mo-work-model-dets-int-tut-train}

+For the interactive tutorial, use the Cloud Object Storage instance that you created and load the [training data](https://raw.githubusercontent.com/pmservice/ai-openscale-tutorials/master/assets/historical_data/german_credit_risk/wml/german_credit_data_biased_training.csv) into a bucket that you create.

+You'll need the following information, which you can obtain by clicking the Cloud Object Storage instance from the IBM Cloud dashboard:

+- Login URL: This is the Service Endpoint.
+From the Navigation pane click **Endpoint**.
+Copy the `us-geo` public service endpoint and paste it into the Login URL box.
+Be sure to include the HTTPS:// at the beginning of your URL.

+For the following two items, from the Navigation pane, click **Service credentials** and then click the **New Credential** button.
+Retrieve the following two values from the JSON service credentails you just created:

+- Resource Instance ID: From the `resource_instance_id` field.
+- API Key: From the `apikey` field.

+  One of the automatic service credentials does not have enough access to support your training data.
+You must create your own service credentials to establish access.
+  {: note}

-- The training table
+#### The training bucket and file

-  You do this by selecting the schema and table.
+{: #mo-work-model-dets-int-tut-bucket}

+- From the drop-down boxes, select the bucket that you created and the `german_credit_data_biased_training.csv` file that you uploaded there.

+#### Information about the training data and model
+{: #mo-work-model-dets-int-tut-mods}
-- The label column from the training table

-  For example, for the tutorial, click the **Risk** tile.
+- The label column from the training table: For example, for the tutorial, click the **Risk** tile.

-- The features that were used to train the AI deployment
+- The features that were used to train the AI deployment: For example, for the tutorial,select all features.
-- The text and categorical features
+- The text and categorical features:
-- The deployment prediction column

-  For example, for the tutorial, click the **predictedLabel** tile.
+- The deployment prediction column: For example, for the tutorial, click the **predictedLabel** tile.

-- The transaction ID column

-  For example, for the tutorial, click the **transaction_id** tile.
+- The transaction ID column: Not required for the interactive setup tutorial, but required for the Application monitor tutorial.
+For example, for the Application monitor tutorial, click the **transaction_id** tile.
 The `transaction_id` value is required to connect a machine learning model with business applications and KPIs.
 Without a matching `transaction_id` column, it is impossible to track correlation between the two monitors.

 When you finish providing all the required information, a summary of your selections is presented for review.
 If you want to change anything, click the **Edit** link for that section, otherwise, save your work.